LucaBassi/Ansible-Various/Modsecurity_install_and_config_Debian_12/Doc/ModSecurity_install.md

    - Clone ModSecurity-nginx
    - Download the source code corresponding to the installed version of NGINX
    - Call script to commpil Modsecurity Connector to connect it to running Nginx

-#### 4
-- Configure ModSecurity with recommanded configuration
+4. - Configure ModSecurity with recommanded configuration

-#### 5
-- Load new Module in Nginx Configuration
+5. - Load new Module in Nginx Configuration
    - Make needed directories
    - Copy the main configuration of Modsecurity
-- Modify modesurity.conf for
-  - to log HTTP transactions
+   - Modify modesurity.conf to log HTTP transactions
-  - the audit log
-  - (the body response (commented in ansible script))
+   - the audit log (the body response (commented in ansible script))

-#### 6
-- Download and includ CRS-Rules in Modsecurity
+6. - Download and includ CRS-Rules in Modsecurity

-#### 7
-- Refer the HoneyPot Project API IP blacklist in CRS
+7. - Refer the HoneyPot Project API IP blacklist in CRS

-#### 8
-- Configure logrotation
+8. - Configure logrotation

-#### 9
-- Delete build folder
+9. - Delete build folder
    - Purge unwanted packages
    - Restart Nginx

-## Test
-See file called "ModSecurity_tests.md"

 ## Sources
 https://www.linuxbabe.com/security/modsecurity-nginx-debian-ubuntu